 Tucked away under the main level of Evelyn Chapel is the nucleus of interfaith activity at Illinois Wesleyan University.
-The Chapel, built in 1984 to be the center of religious life on campus, is home to the Chaplain’s Office and the Multifaith Ambassadors Program.
-The Chaplain’s Office and the service and dialogue opportunities that are hosted therein contribute to IWU’s mission to promote “democratic citizenship and life in a global society” by “exploring what it means to be a person of faith in a pluralistic society.”
+The Chapel, built in 1984 to be the center of religious life on campus, is home to the Office of Multifaith Engagement and the Multifaith Ambassadors Program.
+The Office of Multifaith Engagement, formerly the Chaplain’s Office, and the service and dialogue opportunities that are hosted therein contribute to IWU’s mission to promote “democratic citizenship and life in a global society” by “exploring what it means to be a person of faith in a pluralistic society.”
 Opportunities include Alternative Fall Break, an interfaith engagement and service trip, and ReligiosiTEA, a weekly program intended to foster conversation.
-The University Chaplain also convenes a vital, yet lesser-known, campus resource: The Council on Religious Life (CRL).
+The Coordinator for Multifaith Engagement also convenes a vital campus resource: The Council on Religious Life (CRL).

+As chaplain Rev. Nelson Winger stepped more fully into her role as Associate Dean of Students, the role of Coordinator of Multifaith Engagement was created in 2019.
+The Coordinator of Multifaith Engagement, Stuart Haruyama, oversees and leads the majority of programs housed in the Office of Multifaith Engagement, including being the chair of the CRL.
 The Council on Religious Life is comprised of IWU faculty, staff, and students who have an interest in matters of religious diversity and climate on campus.
 CRL brings together individuals of different religious and ethical commitments (including some who identify as atheist), ages, genders, and campus affiliations; intentional diversity is one of its core strengths.
+To that end,the student heads of all religious groups on campus are represented on the council.
 Like other university committees, faculty members are assigned to CRL (usually at their own request) as part of their University service.
 Staff representatives are drawn from the Offices of the President, Provost, and Residential Life, and students representatives may be drawn from registered religious/spiritual student organizations, the Multifaith Ambassador Program, and Student Senate.

 CRL’s bylaws outline its three purposes on campus: to protect, encourage, and support religious and secular diversity at IWU; to receive and, in cases of difficulty or dispute, respond to concerns about the status religious life on campus; and to advise the Chaplain and Office of Student Activities when granting official campus recognition to religious and spiritual organizations (RSOs).
 The two-step process for recognizing religious and spiritual organizations was set up in response to past concerns from students who felt coerced by some religious groups on campus.
 CRL seeks to help would-be organizations understand that any group wishing to be designated as an RSO has a responsibility to abide by University policies which state that each student has “the right to live, believe, and worship without pressure or coercion,” and that, “to practice ministry, every religious group must pledge not to seek conversions by depreciating other groups by harassment or proselytizing.”
-Once an organization is recognized, CRL’s relationship with the newly established group continues through annual check-ins.
+Once an organization is recognized, CRL’s relationship with the newly established group continues through annual check-ins, and ongoing support.
+Since 2018, each organization is provided with enough funds to grow and sustain engagement.
+Often these funds are used to provide food for members during meetings or to pay for printed materials.

 Members of the Council on Religious Life are provided with new reading materials each semester to help contextualize their focus for the year.
 In 2014, the committee read No Longer Invisible: Religion in University Education in order to begin a revaluation of CRL’s bylaws and to help clarify what “the mission was in terms of supporting, regulating, and protecting students.”
 The book offered members a chance to reflect on the specific needs of the Illinois Wesleyan campus and to explore best practices for possible addition to Council documents and policies.

 Despite the important role the Council plays in overseeing religious life at Illinois Wesleyan, it faces the challenge of how to “become more visible” on campus.
 Rev. Nelson Winger envisions the Council as a resource for community members where they can ask questions and share concerns about religious life on campus.
 CRL also supervises the Secular Student Alliance, and she wants to hear more about “what it means [for them] to be under the umbrella of religious life…[while] making sense of one’s identity without religion.”
-As CRL begins re-evaluating its by-laws to better suit the university’s current demography and sets its priorities for the coming years, Rev. Nelson Winger plans to invite campus leaders from different groups for conversation to strengthen existing relationships and discuss their role in the University’s emerging diversity.
+In 2014, as CRL began re-evaluating its by-laws to better suit the university’s current demography and sets its priorities for the coming years, Rev. Nelson Winger invited campus leaders from different groups for conversation to strengthen existing relationships and discuss their role in the University’s emerging diversity.
+Two significant changes have emerged from this work.
+The first is the integration of CRL into the University Council on Diversity.
+The CRL originally operated as an independent university committee, but now operates as a sub-committee of the larger University Council on Diversity and is thus more integrated into larger diversity and inclusion efforts on campus.
+The second change, connected to the first is the addition of a religious accommodation statement in the student handbook.

 Rev. Nelson Winger would also like to see a strengthening of the relationship between the University and the United Methodist tradition from which it stems.
 Illinois Wesleyan University’s affiliation with the United Methodist Church already comes with an expectation that religious life will be an institutional commitment and religious diversity was affirmed as a focus during a recent meeting of bishops.
-But, as it stands, few know of the institutional relationship between IWU and the UMC and, of those that do, even fewer realize it still exists.
+IWU is part of the UMC subcommittee on Higher Education, and a member of the regional conference, which funds some scholarships at IWU.
+But, as it stands, few know of the institutional relationship between IWU and the UMC.
 Rev. Nelson Winger wants to reimagine this association in a way that is authentic for an increasingly diverse campus and affirms common ground on social justice issues like racial inequality and academic freedom.

 Rev. Nelson Winger sums up religious and spiritual life at Illinois Wesleyan by saying “Everyone is welcome here but we are a place that is committed to inclusivity and welcoming to inquiry… if you can find authentic ways to live out your spiritual life in that context, then you’re surely welcome.”